equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 <a  href="//doi.org/10.1007/BF02283172" target="_blank" rel="noopener">Klett, A., 1900.
 Zur Kenntniss der reducirenden Eigenschaften der Bakterien.
 Zeitschrift für Hygiene und Infektionskrankheiten 33, 137</a>.

-Latimer, W.M., 1938.
-‘The Oxidation States of the Elements and their Potentials in Aqueous Solutions‘ (Prentice-Hall: Englewood Cliffs, NJ)
+<a  href="//doi.org/10.1097/00010694-193910000-00009" target="_blank" rel="noopener">Latimer, W.M., 1938.
+‘The Oxidation States of the Elements and their Potentials in Aqueous Solutions‘ (Prentice-Hall: Englewood Cliffs, NJ)</a>.

-Latimer, W.M., 1953.
+Latimer, W.M., 1952.
 ‘The Oxidation States of the Elements and their Potentials in Aqueous Solutions.
-Second Edition‘ (Prentice-Hall: Englewood Cliffs, NJ)
+Second Edition‘ (Prentice-Hall: Englewood Cliffs, NJ).

 <a  href="//doi.org/10.1038/313782a0" target="_blank" rel="noopener">Lee, D.S., Edmond, J.M., 1985.
 Tellurium species in seawater.
 Nature 313, 782–785</a>.

-Lide, D.R., Frederikse, H.P.R., 1995.
-‘CRC Handbook of Chemistry and Physics, 76th Edn., A Ready-Reference Book of Chemical and Physical Data’ (CRC Press: Cleveland, US)
+<a  href="//www.worldcat.org/title/35318951" target="_blank" rel="noopener">Lide, D.R., Frederikse, H.P.R., 1995.
+‘CRC Handbook of Chemistry and Physics, 76th Edn., A Ready-Reference Book of Chemical and Physical Data’ (CRC Press: Cleveland, US)</a>.

 <a  href="//doi.org/10.1021/ja01192a041" target="_blank" rel="noopener">Lingane, J.J., Niedrach, L.W., 1948.
 Polarography of selenium and tellurium.
 I. The -2 states.
 Journal of the American Chemical Society 70, 4115–4120</a>.